dustlang/rust/library/dustc-std-workspace-std/README.md

-# The `rustc-std-workspace-std` crate
+# The `dustc-std-workspace-std` crate

-See documentation for the `rustc-std-workspace-core` crate.
+See documentation for the `dustc-std-workspace-core` crate.